 By December 1773, the King decided the issue by rejecting the bill and instructed Governor Martin to set up prerogative courts, meaning that the sovereign could ultimately decide matters on which a common law court failed to provide relief.
 This struggle continued over two stormy sessions of the Assembly.
 From this impasse, the Governor directed members of the Assembly to consult with their constituents.
 (Connor, pp. 71-72).

-At the next session of the Assembly in March 1774, Cornelius Harnett gave the response.
+At the next session of the Colonial Assembly in March 1774, Cornelius Harnett gave the response to the King’s request to consult with the people.
 Harnett, according to historian Connor, said this to the governor:

 These facts . . . we have presented to them fairly, disdaining any equivocation or reserve that might leave them ignorant of the conduct we have pursued or the real motives that influenced it.
 And we have the heartfelt satisfaction to inform your Excellency that they have expressed their warmest approbation of our past proceedings, and have given us positive instructions to persist in our endeavoures to obtain the process of foreign attachments upon the most liberal and ample footing.
 (Connor p.
 76)

-This dispute was one of the grievances that preceded the first Provincial Congress convening in North Carolina on August 25, 1774 and the first Continental Congress convening in Philadelphia on September 5, 1774.
+This dispute over the attachment issue one of the grievances that preceded the first Provincial Congress convening in North Carolina on August 25, 1774 and the first Continental Congress convening in Philadelphia on September 5, 1774.
 By the former North Carolina began to assert its sovereignty and by the latter North Carolina participated and united with other colonies and eventually became a nation.

 - 1 [↩]